 Clinical whitening sessions are typically much more involved than at-home, self-directed therapy.
 The process usually takes a few sessions or visits to your dental clinic, although it is possible to complete an entire whitening regimen in a single visit.

-A professional process often begins with a touch-up cleaning.
+A professional cleaning process begins with a touch-up cleaning.

 This is followed by a comparative analysis of the shade and coloration of your existing teeth and a target shade that looks best for you.

-Once a shade is determined, the patient’s teeth are prepared for the whitening procedure.
+Once the shade is determined, the patient’s teeth are prepared for the teeth whitening procedure.